This is part of our Curriculum Solution. You will not have this option if you are a free user.

 Note: It is important to identify these roles within your organization as it allows for improved organization, easier review processes, and accessibility.

-For more information on how to set user permissions as the Institution Admin, click here.
+For more information on how to set user permissions as the Institution Admin for the Curriculum solution, click here.